cheminfo/openchemlib-js/Documentation.md

 Compute and set atom coordinates for this molecule

 ### molecule.addImplicitHydrogens([atomNumber])
+Expand and find a position for all the hydrogens of the 2D molecule.
+If `atomNumber` is specified, the function only applies for the hydrogens of the given atom.

+__Options__

+* `atomNumber`- The atom number according to the molfile (default: all the atoms)

 ### molecule.getNumberOfHydrogens()

+Returns the count of hydrogens in the molecule.

 ### molecule.getDiastereotopicAtomIDs([elementLabel])
 Returns the diastereotopic IDs of the molecule for the specified element (optional)